WeitzGroup/analyzing_microbiome_timeseries/module_periodicity/README.md

-# Introduction for running module on Statistical Ordination and Clustering
+# Introduction for running module on Periodicity
 ## Section 1: Getting started
 _Setting up your working environment_